RayanYousef/NetworkNinja_Showcase/README.md

 **My Roles in the Project:**
 - Programming Team Lead: Oversaw programming aspects and promoted effective collaboration within the team.
 - Code Architecture: Designed a solid foundation for the game's codebase, enabling seamless interaction and communication among scripts and components.
-- Main Character Scripting: movement behavior, camera behavior, damage behavior, animations, and everything related to the main character.
+- Deisnged and scripted the main Character behaviors: movement behavior, camera behavior, damage behavior, animations behavior, ultimate mode behavior, and everything related to the main character in the game.

 **Features:**